-- 8.19 A Member in Public Practice shall only draw Professional Fees once the proper resolution, order, or authority has been obtained from the Approving Body and in accordance with the terms of approval. - 8.20 Where a Member in Public Practice has entered into a fixed fee arrangement in respect of Professional Fees, the Member shall draw the fixed fee at the conclusion of the Administration or in amounts and at milestones specified by the Approving Body. - 8.21 Where a Member in Public Practice seeks approval from the Approving Body for the payment of prospective Professional Fees and Expenses charged directly by the Firm which include a profit or advantage for the Firm, the Member shall specify the maximum amount of the Professional Fees and relevant Expenses that may be drawn before requiring further approval from the Approving Body.
-The Member shall draw on these prospective Professional Fees and Expenses progressively as the work is completed. - 8.22 Where a Member in Public Practice has prospective Professional Fees approved in accordance with paragraph 8.21, the scale of rates used to draw Professional Fees shall be the scale of rates provided by the Member to the Approving Body at the time of the approval, unless a specific formula to increase the scale of rates was incorporated into the resolution passed by the Approving Body.
+8.197 A Member in Public Practice shall only draw Professional Fees once the proper resolution, order, or authority has been obtained from the Approving Body and in accordance with the terms of approval.

+- 8.2048 Where a Member in Public Practice has entered into a fixed fee arrangement in respect of Professional Fees, the Member shall draw the fixed fee at the conclusion of the Administration or in amounts and at milestones specified by the Approving Body. - 8.2149 Where a Member in Public Practice seeks approval from the Approving Body for the payment of prospective Professional Fees and Expenses charged directly by the Firm which include a profit or advantage for the Firm from the Approving Body, the Member shall specify the maximum amount of the Professional Fees and relevant Expenses that may be drawn before requiring further approval from the Approving Body.
+The Member shall draw on this prospective Professional Fee and Expenses progressively as the work is completed. - 8.220 Where a Member in Public Practice has prospective Professional Fees approved in accordance with paragraph 8.2149, the scale of rates used to draw Professional Fees shall be the scale of rates provided by the Member to the Approving Body at the time of the approval, unless a specific formula to increase the scale of rates was incorporated into the resolution passed by the Approving Body.
 If a specific formula was not incorporated into the resolution, then the Member shall only change the scale of rates by obtaining further approval from the Approving Body.